libinmv/Tasks-Manager/README.md

-In This milestone you will be implementing a basic command line program that lets you manage your tasks.

-The specification for this pogram is as follows,
+The specification for this program is as follows,

 ## Specification

-You are asked to build a command line program that lets you manage your tasks.
+This is a command line program that lets you manage your tasks.
 Each task is associated with a priority, the priority is a number that denotes how important a task is, note that the value of the priority is inversed ( lower the value highest the priority).

-1. The incomplete version of the program can found in the file `solve_me.py`

-2. Priority can be any integer _greater than_ or _equal to_ 1.
+1. Priority can be any integer _greater than_ or _equal to_ 1.
 1 being the highest priority

-3. Two tasks cannot have the same priority, If a new task is added with an existing priority, the priority of the existing task will be increased by 1.
+2. Two tasks cannot have the same priority, If a new task is added with an existing priority, the priority of the existing task will be increased by 1.

 ## Usage